Unboxed-Software/solana-course/content/program-security.md

 ## Data validation

-Similar to validating accounts, you should also validate other data provided by the client.
+Similar to validating accounts, you should also validate any data provided by the client.

 For example, you may have a game program where a user can allocate character attribute points to various categories.
 You may have a maximum limit in each category of 100, in which case you would want to verify that the existing allocation of points plus the new allocation doesn't exceed the maximum.

 ```rust
 if character.agility + new_agility > 100 {